SamyShaawat/Algorithm-Project-ALG-S2023-07/README.md

 ## .gitignore

 - This repo contains a .gitignore file that specifies the files and folders that Git should ignore.
 The main file that is ignored is Network.graphml, which is a large XML file that contains the network structure.
 This file represents the network as a graph with nodes and edges, where each node corresponds to a username and each edge corresponds to a common subreddit between two usernames.
 The edge data also contains the list of subreddits that the two usernames follow.
-- this file exist in every folder in the repo because it Network.graphml used in every analysis and can not upload it with the repo because it is very big file
+- This file exist in every folder in the repo because it Network.graphml used in every analysis and can not upload it with the repo because it is very big file